 Wind Cave National Park is a United States national park 10 miles north of the town of Hot Springs in western South Dakota.
 Established in 1903 by President Theodore Roosevelt, it was the seventh national park and the first caves to be designated as a national park.

-The park covers 33,890 acres and is home to one of the world’s longest caves, Wind Cave.
+The park covers 33,900 acres and is home to one of the world’s longest caves, Wind Cave.
 Guided tours of the cave are available to book in person; you cannot go into the cave on your own.
 Above ground, visitors can enjoy hiking, camping, and horseback riding.
-The park also offers opportunities for wildlife watching, including bison, elk, bighorn sheep, pronghorn antelope, and white-tailed deer.
+The park also offers opportunities for wildlife watching, including bison, elk, prairie dogs, pronghorn antelope, and white-tailed deer.

 19. Rocky Mountain National Park, Colorado

 Rocky Mountain National Park is a U.S. National Park that features the Rocky Mountains.
-The park is located in north-central Colorado, northwest of Boulder.
+The park is located in north-central Colorado, near the town of Estes Park.
 It has diverse wildlife including elk, deer, bighorn sheep, and bears.
-There are also more than 60 lakes, and the park has four distinct ecosystems: montane, subalpine, alpine tundra, and riparian.
+There are also more than 150 lakes, and the park has four distinct ecosystems: montane, subalpine, alpine tundra, and riparian

 Visitors can enjoy hiking, camping, fishing, bird watching, and horseback riding.
 In the winter months, the park is popular for cross-country skiing and snowshoeing.
 Rocky Mountain National Park is a beautiful place to explore all year round.